 Evidence Internal auditor commentary Is the ledger maintained and up to date?
 Yes The Council uses a computerised spreadsheet to form the basis of their accounting system.
-It provides the data for analysis allowing the RFO to produce clear financial managements reports.
-Is the cash book up to date and regularly verified?
-Yes This provides good evidence to support the Council's underlying statements.
+It provides data for analysis allowing the RFO to produce clear financial management reports. 's the cash book up to date and regularly Yes verified?
+This provides good evidence to support the Council's underlying statements.
 Is the arithmetic correct?
-Yes Accounting records were spot checked - they are well maintained and clearly identify expenditure and income at any given point.
+Yes Accounting records were spot checked - they are very well maintained and clearly identify expenditure and income at any given point.
+Additional comments Transfer oxportation and modifie at any given point.